JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-previews.md

 You can create _preview_ composables to see your UI rendered in the IDE (IntelliJ IDEA and Android Studio) without running an emulator.
 This [core Jetpack Compose feature](https://developer.android.com/develop/ui/compose/tooling/previews) allows you to easily visualize individual components with test data in various configurations.
-Additionally, you can use [Compose Hot Reload](compose-hot-reload.md) to instantly see code changes reflected in a full application running on the desktop JVM target.
+Additionally, you can use [Compose Hot Reload](compose-hot-reload.md) to instantly see code changes reflected in a live application running on the desktop JVM target.

 > To enable Compose previews in common code of your Kotlin Multiplatform project,